Customize the Tab Bar in .NET MAUI Tab View (SfTabView)

 as SizeToContent

 .
-Scroll is enabled in this mode to access the items that are outside the visible area.
+Scroll is enabled in this mode to access the items outside the visible area.

 <tabView:SfTabView TabWidthMode="SizeToContent">